automata-network/automata-tpm-attestation/README.md

 Extracts user data embedded in the TPM quote.

+> [!NOTE]
+> You may also call the `checkPcrMeasurements()` method directly to get the extra data as a return value upon successful PCR check.

 ```solidity
 function extractExtraData(bytes calldata tpmQuote)
     external pure returns (bool success, bytes memory extraData);